carraya/carraya/README.md

 ### Hey everyone!
 I'm Christopher, a freshman at UNC-Chapel Hill.
 I am currently learning about Docker and Kubernetes, as well as teaching myself about different machine learning models.
-I am currently working as an NLP research assistant at the UNC Department of Sociology, a freelancer, as well as conducting personal research.
+I work as an NLP research assistant at the UNC Department of Sociology.
-### 🔭 I’m currently working on ...
+### 🔭 Research I'm working on ...
-- Research Project (Road to Mastery: An Implementation of Bayesian Knowledge Tracing to Track Student Subject Mastery on an Interactive Website)
+- The Rural Bolivian Education Crisis: An Analysis of School Desertion in Rural Bolivia
-- Freelanced Websites for clients!
-Contact me at arraya.christopher@gmail.com for consultation. :)
+- Analysis of the Changing Sentiment of Tweets on the 2019 Bolivian Political Crisis
-- My Portfolio
+- Improving Discrete Cosine Transform Accuracy: The Effect of Auto-Luminance Thresholds on JPEG Image Compression
 ### ![Christopher's Github Stats](https://github-readme-stats.vercel.app/api?username=carraya&show_icons=true&theme=tokyonight)
 <!--
 **carraya/carraya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.